ezz456CH/modbus-wind-reader/README.md

 # Modbus Wind Reader

-uh... just a simple node.js project to read windspeed from a modbus-rs485 anemometer
+uh... just a simple node.js project to read windspeed from a modbus-rs485 anemometer using the modbus-serial package

 ## Dependencies